Connecticut, the Constitution State, is rich in history and landscape. It may be small but there are lots of great things to do with kids in CT!

 On the way north check out the West Cornwall Covered Bridge that passes over the Housatonic River.
 If you are up for an adventure, camp at the rustic Housatonic Meadows State Park late spring through the beginning of October.

 Plan ahead with Trekaroo’s list on the best Fall foliage spots in New England.

-1. Feed the Belugas in Mystic
+10. Feed the Belugas at the Mystic Aquarium

 Mystic Aquarium is located in the quaint seaside town of Mystic.
 It has charming, shop-lined streets and several restaurants including the famed Mystic Pizza from the movie of the same title starring Julia Roberts.

 Mystic Aquarium provides a glimpse into the undersea world with tanks containing sharks, eels and other marine life.
 You can also take in a sea lion show.
 Programs involving feeding the belugas, caring for the penguins and for the less brave, touch pools of sea life and cow nose ray feeding.

 Additionally in town is home to Mystic Seaport Museum, the largest museum of its type in the USA, where the nautical history of Connecticut is brought to life.
 Whaling exhibits, ship-building displays, boats to board and stories of the slave trade are just a few of the exhibits you can check out here.

 For an even more fantastic ship experience check out Project Oceanology offered at the nearby UCONN campus at Groton on Longpoint.
 A charismatic and educated marine biologist will be your guide as you cast nets and check out your catch.
 You will also complete experiments on board, a great combination of a fun and educational adventure.

 Lead Photo by: Bigstock